forgetfulskybro/Mod-Manager/Tkinker Manager/README.md

 # Mod-Manager
 Cyberpunk 2077 Tkinker based Mod Manager
-- Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826)
-- Adds functionality to the process to check for mod updates and reminder to update mods.
+- Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826) ~~- Adds functionality to the process to check for mod updates and reminder to update mods.~~ *Removed due to DegMods not having a reliable way of getting mod information*

 - This new version uses Tkinker which is a UI toolkit for Python.
 Instead of a terminal it has an interface.

 ## Files ##